storj-archived/core/doc/protocol.md

 ```

 The resulting hex string from the serialized opcode byte sequence should be
-used as the `topic` parameter of a `PUBLISH` RPC _(4.9 PUBLISH)_.
-Nodes that
+used as the `topic` parameter of a `PUBLISH` RPC _(4.9 PUBLISH)_ and the
-are subscribed to the topic will receive the proposed storage contract and may
+descriptor itself as the `contents` property.
+Nodes that are subscribed to the
+topic will receive the proposed storage contract and may begin contract
-begin contract negotiation with you directly.
+negotiation with you directly.

 7    Retrievability Proofs
 --------------------------